D-Generation-S/Tank/README.md

 On Linux you will need to run `sudo chmod +x Tank` and start it with `./Tank` while being in the folder of the build.

+### Controls

+Right now there is nothing changeable inside the game and nothing is getting shown.
+The controls are the following

+* W/S   -> Increase/Decrease strength for shooting
+* A/D   -> Move Barrel to left or right
+* Space -> Shoot

+Keep in mind that right now there is no visual to see the barrel position.
+The strength can be seen on the bar to the right of the screen.

 ### Important

 Please keep in mind that I cannot test the MacOs build and only test the Linux build from time to time so I cannot tell you if it works and how stable it will work.